 Uses of the binary switch idea can be found in many real-world devices.
-For example, the switch can be an electrical switch with the input connected to a power source and the output connected to a siren s, as shown in Figure 2.3.
+For example, the switch can be an electrical switch with the input connected to a power source and the output connected to a shown in Figure 2.3.